 It is a word that’s popular in Japan to pertain to a transgender woman.
 Although the word taken literally can also define transgender men, it is mostly used for trans women.

-Internet’s language however, makes it seem like it is synonymous to the word shemale because when you do a quick Google search of the word, you’re going to see a majority of transgender women porn content.
+Internet’s language however, makes it seem like it is synonymous to the word shemale because when you do a quick Google search of the word, you’re going to see a majority of transgender women adult content.